 Mounts Bay Academy hosted the first in a series of presentations by the Teenage Cancer Trust to tell pupils about the signs and symptoms of the disease as well as the types of treatment available.
 The event was organised by the Bone Cancer Awareness Trust.
 We would like to express our thanks to Simon Avison from Teenage Cancer Trust, Caroline Court, NHS consultant in public health and Mounts Bay head teacher Sara Davey for their continued support.
 For full story please see Cornishman article dated 24/01/13 to the right.

-On 25th January 2013 the second annual rugby match between Mounts Bay Academy and Humphry Davy School will take place in competition for the Luke Bradwell Memorial Shield.
+On 1st March 2013 the second annual rugby match between Mounts Bay Academy and Humphry Davy School took place in competition for the Luke Bradwell Memorial Shield.

 Heartfelt thanks to Judi Gribble and family for sharing Bill's story with us and helping raise awareness of primary bone cancer.